Updated February 10, 2021 with the latest forgiveness guidance and applications.

 It does not include:

-- The compensation of an individual employee in excess of an annual salary of $100,000, as prorated for the covered period;
+- The compensation of an individual employee in excess of $100,000 on an annualized basis, as prorated for the period during which the payments are made or the obligation to make the payments is incurred,

 - Any compensation of an employee whose principal place of residence is outside the United States;